- Why Goals?

 Paint that picture in your mind of what you want to be, do, or have.
 If you want to reach your goals, you must see yourself as already being there.
 You must paint that picture in your mind of what you want to be, do, or have.

 What about you?
 Are you in the top 3% who have and follow a goals program?
 How has that worked out?
-If not, do you plan to create one?
+If your productivity isn’t top-tier, start now.
+Draft your plan and kick it into gear.
 What struggles have you experienced with goal-setting in the past?